 Forms of Study and System of Study

-Instruction shall be based on a course system where the learners shall, on the basis of a timetable, fully complete the subjects established by the curriculum.
+Instruction is based on a course system where the learners shall, on the basis of a timetable, fully complete the subjects established by the curriculum.

-In vocational training, instruction shall be provided in the form of school-based or workplace-based studies (apprenticeships).
+In vocational training, instruction is provided in the form of school-based or workplace-based studies (apprenticeships).

-The language of instruction shall be Estonian.
+The language of instruction is Estonian.
 Any other language as the language of instruction shall be approved by the Minister of Education and Research.
 The need for proficiency in other languages to achieve learning outcomes shall be specified in curricula.

 *Public documents proving the knowledge of Estonian are accepted only ( certificates of proficiency in Estonian level B2 issued by the National Examination and Qualification Centre, and state exam certificates in Estonian, e.g. Estonian as the second / foreign language).

 The Estonian language assessment is based on the common European Framework of Reference for Languages (description of the Estonian language proficiency level B2).
 The Estonian language assessment takes place in the Summer School.
 The language assessment is obligatory for each candidate having no certificate.

 To apply for admission, the following documents are required: